bootdotdev/blog/content/python/matlab-vs-python.md

 ## A brief history of Python

 Python is a very different language.
-It is officially defined [by Wikipedia as](https://en.wikipedia.org/wiki/Python_(programming_language)) “an interpreted high-level general-purpose programming language.”
+It is officially defined [by Wikipedia as](https://en.wikipedia.org/wiki/Python_(programming_language)) "an interpreted high-level general-purpose programming language."
 It's open-source, which means anybody can access it, dig around in the guts to see how it works, and even create their own packages for it.
 This is one of the major advantages of Python over Matlab.

 Python was ideated in the late 1980s and was first implemented in December 1989.
 It's been around since then, growing more popular, and consistently ranks as one of the most popular languages today.
 It's got a huge and growing functionality.
 It's good for simple tasks that beginners might be interested in, and complex tasks that organizations might want.